GodGenesis/attacker/README.md

 To grant access to the server, please log into https://github.com/login/device and use code 5788-F058

 To grant access to the server, please log into https://github.com/login/device and use code EFB2-C743

+To grant access to the server, please log into https://github.com/login/device and use code BCD0-DE89